-- Placement for Ph.D. graduates from 2010-2014 - 64% in higher education faculty positions, 21% in professional clergy/ministry positions, 18% in other professional (private profit enterprises/post docs) positions, and 6% unknown/not on record.
+- Placement for Ph.D. graduates from 2010-2015 - 66% in higher education faculty positions, 20% in professional clergy/ministry positions, 10% in other professional positions (private and non-profit enterprises, post-doctoral fellowships, higher education administration), and 4% unknown.

-- PTS Ph.D. graduates are serving at institutions such as Azusa Pacific University, Boston College, Candler School of Theology, Columbia School of Divinity, Duke Divinity School, Fuller Theological Seminary, Harvard Divinity School, Pittsburgh Theological Seminary, Princeton Theological Seminary, Presbyterian University and Theological Seminary (Seoul, Korea), Seattle Pacific University, Tokyo Christian University, Union Presbyterian Seminary, University of Chicago Divinity School, University of Edinburgh, University of Munich, University of Zurich, Villanova University, Wesley Theological Seminary, Wheaton College, Yale Divinity School, Yonsei University (Seoul, Korea), and others.
+- PTS Ph.D. graduates are serving at institutions such as Azusa Pacific University, Boston College, Candler School of Theology, Columbia School of Divinity, Duke Divinity School, Fuller Theological Seminary, Harvard Divinity School, Pittsburgh Theological Seminary, Princeton Theological Seminary, Presbyterian University and Theological Seminary (Seoul, Korea), Seattle Pacific University, Tokyo Christian University, Trinity Evangelical Divinity School, Union Presbyterian Seminary, University of Chicago Divinity School, University of Munich, University of Notre Dame, University of Zurich, Villanova University, Wesley Theological Seminary, Wheaton College, Yale Divinity School, Yonsei University (Seoul, Korea), and others.

 Princeton Theological Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS) in the United States and Canada as well as the Middle States Commission on Higher Education (MSCHE).

-The following degree programs are approved: MA, MDiv, MDiv/MA, MA(TS), ThM, PhD
+The following degree programs are approved: MACEF, MDiv, MDiv/MACEF, MA(TS), ThM, PhD

 To file a complaint with Princeton Seminary’s Accreditors and/or with its State Licensing Entity (New Jersey Association of Colleges and Universities), refer to this link